Skip to main content

 Preparation and Administration

 • To prepare MEKINIST for oral solution, tap the bottle until powder flows freely.
 Add 90 mL distilled or purified water to the powder in the bottle and invert or gently shake the bottle with re-attached cap for up to 5 minutes until powder is fully dissolved yielding a clear solution.
-Separate the dosing adapter from the oral syringe.
-Insert dosing adapter into bottle neck after reconstitution of the solution.
+Separate the bottle adapter from the oral syringe.
+Insert bottle adapter into bottle neck after reconstitution of the solution.
 Write the discard after date.
-Once reconstituted, MEKINIST oral solution can be used for 35 days.
+Once reconstituted, MEKINIST for oral solution can be used for 35 days.

 • After reconstitution, store in original bottle below 25°C (77°F) and do not freeze.